VasilKolarov/PIMGROUP6/README.md

             SHOW DATABASES;

 - You should be able to see PIMDataBase in the table

+- To remove the Database you can run the following command

+            DROP DATABASE PIMDataBase;

 ##Populating the Database
 - Exit the mysql shell then run the data base population scripts with